 Stress/time pressure/amount of work: Further digitalisation steps will lead to more highly qualified jobs, e.g. in production, and they will reduce monotonous work steps.
 EVVA also analyses all company processes in detail to discover and eliminate redundant responsibilities or unnecessary processes.
 More on this under Digitalisation and Quality

 High Potentials: EVVA does a lot to not only retain long-serving employees, but also to attract exceptionally qualified staff.
 There is a fierce battle for the best young talent, especially in the technology/software sector.
 To this end, EVVA is increasingly working with external recruiters, directly contacting relevant training institutions and testing new ways of employer branding.

 Collaboration: Overall, this factor was rated well for EVVA, but in a few departments it is significantly worse than in others.
 Here, the management team will examine the need for action and undertake concrete improvement initiatives

 The employee survey in Germany also revealed that training resources, motivational incentives and knowledge exchange between departments need to be optimised at this subsidiary

-How: The last major employee survey at the 470 employee headquarters took place at the beginning of 2020, the next one is planned for 2024, i.e. every 4 years.
+How: The last major employee survey at the headquarters with its 455 employees took place at the beginning of 2020, the next one is planned for 2024, i.e. every 4 years.
 The next employee survey at Krefeld, the second-largest branch with around 150 employees, is planned for 2022.